spang-lab/datatomb/README.md

   - `usergroup` name of the group that is allowed to access datatomb
   - `admingroup` name of the group that administers datatomb

+## Authentification
+Requests must contain a header with a access token issued by the auth server.
+Datatomb validates this token and may cache the result for a certain period of time if successful.
+For this time frame, this token is valid.

 ## API endpoints
 Below is prefixed with `/api/v1/`.

-### `GET /token/<username>`
-returns a valid token for `<username>`.
-Need to have a valid ssh key pair and the public key must be known to the auth server.
-TODO: think about the process and document.

 ### `GET /meta/<hash>`
 returns all metadata of `<hash>` as json object.